Main Transition Words Takeaways:

-- Transitional words help improve the flow between words, phrases, sentences, and paragraphs.
+- Transitional words are important because they help improve the flow between words, phrases, sentences, and paragraphs.

 What are Transition Words?

 Transition words are links that join together other words, phrases, or even entire sentences.
 Without them, content might seem choppy and disjointed.
 In addition to improving flow, transition words are a great way to help your audience progress from one idea to the next.
 Think of them as a way to tell your readers how they should process and understand the information you’re giving them.
 Including transition words is like installing GPS so your readers know exactly where they’re going and how to get there.

 What are Some Examples of Transition Words and Phrases?

 Not to mention, Equally important, As a matter of fact, Not only/But Also, In addition, In fact, For example, What is more, In particular, On the other hand, When in fact, But even so, Whatever happens, In any case, Because of, Due to, In the event that, With this in mind, To conclude, By the way, To return to the subject, As has been mentioned, Given these points

 Cause and Effect

 as long as

 in order to

 in view of